jessicavian1/PersonalDataSetProject/README.md

 This shows Google's advertising revenue in US Billion Dollars by year, from 2001-2020.
 As you can plainly see, Google's growth in this area is nothing short of staggering, and they have a real motivation for good data and forecasting for who will click- and ultimately spend money- on ads.

 Looking more deeply at some specific PPC marketing data I found on Kaggle (specific source list referenced below), I cleaned the data by first eliminating all Facebook campaigns from the dataset, then cleaned out all 'unknown' age values.
 Finally I eliminated some of the columns that weren't needed for my test- such as date, campaign type, product, phase, and subchannel.
 What I was left with can be found here: https://github.com/jessicavian1/PersonalDataSetProject/blob/main/advertising.campaign.analytics.csv
-From this point I popped the data into R to perform some basic visulazations, like this one, which shows you how PPC ad spending is broken down across age groups.
+From this point I popped the data into R to perform some basic visualizations, like this one, which shows you how PPC ad spending is broken down across age groups.
 ![Age vs Ad Spend](https://github.com/jessicavian1/PersonalDataSetProject/blob/main/Age%20vs%20Ad%20Spend.JPG)

   As you can see, there is a clear distinction of spending behavior across age groups.
 I wanted to look at this moe closely, so I chose to make a boxplot of a specific column.
 Since many of the lower age groups have a significant amount of outliers, I chose to look at the 65+ group.
 This is what I found.